oroinc/documentation/user_guide/first_steps.rst

 ^^^^^^^^^^^^^

 To use the system efficiently, you need to understand who will use it, and what their purposes and benefits will be.

-Some of the basic CRM process stakeholders (with no limitation) and the benefits the OroCRM can bring them are:
+Some of the basic CRM process stakeholders (with no limitation) and the benefits the OroCRM can bring them are, as
+follows:

 - **Sales Representatives**: responsible for direct communication with the customers and conversion of opportunities into actual orders.